developmentseed/housing-passports-labeling/app/posts/s4-building-rooftops/4-1-condition/4-1-2-poor/index.md

         - image_path: /assets/graphics/images/rooftop_condition/poor_lima_04.jpg
           title: 'Poor.'
 ---
-Rooftops in 'poor' condition are those that are in a poor way.
+Rooftops in ‘Poor’ condition are those that appear to be precarious, dilapidated, poorly constructed.
+Often rooftops in this category have metal sheets placed on top but not securely tied down, objects to hold down the roof, gaps or holes, or signs extensive patching.

 **Tips:**